kjleopold/datafun-07-ml/README.md

 ### 2. Git add-commit-push
-Push changes from local to GitHub with clear commit message.
+Push changes from local to GitHub with clear commit message (use this step often).
 ```
 git add .
 git commit -m "Add a message with a clear and descriptive note about what you added or changed."